 - Before 1975, Sikkim remained a foreign country to India, with Gangtok as its capital.

 - The rare and endangered species of the panda, Red Panda can be occasionally seen in Gangtok.

-2. Nathula Pass - Get Scenic Views of Valley
+2. Nathula Pass - Get Scenic Views of the Valley

-Joining India with Tibet and remaining a part of the historic ‘Silk Road’, Nathula pass is one of the must-visit attractions in Sikkim.
-Located in the Himalayas about 4,310 m above sea level, the Nathula pass is one of the highest motorable passes in the world.
-It attracts many bike riders to conquer its road.
-En-route you can also visit Changu Lake and Baba Mandir.
+Joining India with Tibet and remaining a part of the historical 'Silk Road,' Nathula pass is one of the must-visit attractions in Sikkim.
+Located in the Himalayas, about 4,310 m above sea level, the Nathula pass is one of the highest motorable passes in the world.
+Hence, it attracts many bike riders to conquer its road.
+En route, you can also visit Changu Lake and Baba Mandir.

 Interesting Facts -

-- Nathula Pass allows tourists to enjoy marvelous views of the Chumbi valley, Tibet along with snow-capped mountains.
+- Nathula Pass allows tourists to enjoy marvelous views of the Chumbi valley, Tibet, and snow-capped mountains.

 - Visitors can buy a certificate of your Nathula visit as proof from the army canteen Nathula.

 Notes: Nathula Pass remains closed on Monday, Tuesday, and Friday.